SonyaMoisset/MOOC-PYTHON-Python-for-Everybody-Specialization/README.md

 ### 13/02/2016
 - Finished Week 4 | Chapter Two: Variables and Expressions in Course 1 | Programming for Everybody (Getting Started with Python)

+### 15/02/2016
+- Finished Week 5 | Chapter Three: Conditional Code in Course 1 | Programming for Everybody (Getting Started with Python)